-\CLNC 3090 Elective Primary Clinical Experience, 2 cr.
+CLNC 3090 Elective Primary Clinical Experience, 2 cr.

-PREREQUISITE: in clinical placement with approved preceptor.
-CLNC 3010, CLNC 3020, CLNC 3030,

-PREREQUISITE CLNC 3040 (can be taken concurrently), CLNC 3060 (can be taken concurrently)
+PREREQUISITE: in clinical placement with approved preceptor; CLNC 3010, CLNC 3020, CLNC 3030, CLNC 3040, CLNC 3060 can be taken concurrently

 Students act as primary midwife under supervision for appropriate prenatal, labor and birth, postpartum and newborn care duties with an approved preceptor and describe in writing, oral presentation or other appropriate demonstration, one case from each area (prenatal, labor and birth, postpartum and newborn care), linking knowledge or skills acquired in primary experiences with knowledge acquired in phase three of study, including current research in the field and composing at least one tool per case (such as a diagnosis flowchart, practice guideline or client education outline) that can be shared with peers.
 Students evaluate learning gained from total clinical experiences.